hatgit/hatnotation/README.md

 ## Warning:

-This software is still in its experimental phase and should not be relied upon for production.
+This software is still in its experimental phase (including debugging, redesign and error-checking/testing) and should not be relied upon for production.

 ## Background on Mnemonics (private keys) and Human vs Machine-readable code